danny-andrews/docker-express/README.md

 ## Setup

 * Run `docker build . --tag=express-demo` to create a Docker image.
-* Run `docker run --publish 3000:8080 express-demo` to run your Docker container from the given image.
+* Run `docker run --publish 3000:8080 --detach express-demo` to run your Docker container from the given image.

 ## Useful Commands